Village Design Statement

 National Planning Policy Framework – The revised National Planning Policy Framework sets out government’s planning policies for England and how these are expected to be applied.

-To follow the link for the Planning Portal at Mendip District Council Link for the Planning Portal at Mendip District Council
+To follow the link for the Planning Portal at Somerset Council Link for the Planning Portal at Somerset Council

 Please be aware that comments submitted online will not be viewable by the public until the content has been checked.
 This may take several days due to the number of comments received so please be patient.